Bound entangled Bell diagonal states of unequal local dimensions, and their witnesses: SSC witnesses for Bell diagonal states of unequal local dimension

 Having generalized the entanglement criterion and the witness construction to non-Hermitian bases, we are applying it to classes of states which are most naturally defined in such bases, namely Bell diagonal states.
 If $d_A = d_B$, the witness imposed in \eqref{eq:witn-structure} and \eqref{eq:witn-coeff} can be optimized analytically.
 Then, one finds that $x=y$ is required for optimality, such that the dependence on these parameters cancels out.
 In that case, one obtains

 which coincides exactly with the known CCNR witnesses (see, e.g., \cite{gittsovich2010quantum}).
-However, in case of $d_A \neq d_B$, there exist Bell diagonal states which are neither detectable by de~Vicente, nor by CCNR, but still are bound entangled and detected as such by different values of $x$ and $y$.
+However, in the case of $d_A \neq d_B$, there exist Bell diagonal states which are neither detectable by de~Vicente, nor by CCNR, but still are bound entangled and detected as such by different values of $x$ and $y$.
 To that end, we set $d_A = 4$ and $d_B = 6$ and consider the bound entangled state given by the probability matrix $P^{(1)}$ in Eq.~(\ref{eq:bds46a}).
 Let $\rho_1 := \rho_{P^{(1)}}$ denote the corresponding Bell mixture and

 be its noisy version with $\varepsilon \in [0,1]$.
 We plot the noise robustness for each choice of $x$ and $y$ in Fig.~\ref{fig:noise}.
 The state is detected by the SSC criterion for $\varepsilon \lesssim 0.1295$, and with $\varepsilon = 0.129$, the criterion gives a value of $-6.3\times 10^{-4}$, whereas the state is neither detected by the de~Vicente criterion nor by the CCNR criterion.
 The matrix representation of the corresponding entanglement witness is given in the Appendix.
+In order to estimate the value of $\varepsilon$ where $\rho_1^\varepsilon$ becomes separable, we used the algorithm from Ref.~\cite{kampermann2012algorithm} and found separable decompositions for $\varepsilon \geq 0.361$.

-We see that for $d_A \neq d_B$, the SSC criterion, and therefore also our constructed witnesses, are stronger than the CCNR and de Vicente criteria (which correspond to $x=y$ as pointed out in \cite{class-of-ews}).
+We see that for $d_A \neq d_B$, the SSC criterion, and therefore also our constructed witnesses, are stronger than the CCNR and de~Vicente criteria (which correspond to $x=y$ as pointed out in \cite{class-of-ews}).

 We now turn to the numerical optimization described in Section~\ref{sec:sscwitnessfornon} and apply the procedure to the state $\ket{\phi^{00}}$ in local dimensions $2\times 3$ (see definition in Eq.~\eqref{eq:bell00}).
 For suitable parameter values of $x$ and $y$, the numerical optimization yields entanglement witnesses detecting the state whenever we allow for $\ell\ge 3$ local measurements in the Heisenberg-Weyl basis (as well as the trivial one of $\one_A\otimes \one_B$).
 In Fig.~\ref{fig:numWitn}, we visualize the required number of measurements depending on $x$ and $y$.
 The graph shows that we indeed have